sparkfunX/svg2eagle.py/README.md

   ## Verbose Mode

-  If something gets borked, try running again with `-v` to see what's happening under the hood
+  If something gets borked, try running again with `-v` to see what's happening under the hood.
+If a job seems like it's taking too long, abort and then run in verbose mode to see if it's actually stuck or just very very long.
+Verbose mode is the closest that svgtoeagle.py has to a heartbeat.

   ## Output Mode